Fashion Design BA(Hons)

 Themes in Culture

-With more focus on professional practice, you’ll start shaping your identity as a fashion designer, and develop a confident personal perspective.
-Live and simulated industry briefs will apply your skills to areas like brand and market awareness, sustainability, and presenting your ideas.
-You’ll be introduced to digital and screen printing, machine knitting, advanced cutting techniques, tailoring and advanced CAD/digital design solutions.
+With a focus on professional practice, this year will see you begin to shape your identity as a fashion designer, as you develop a confident personal perspective.
+Through live and simulated industry briefs, you'll apply your skills to areas like brand and market awareness, sustainability, ethical and moral issues, and ideas presentation.
+You'll be introduced to digital and screen printing, machine knitting, advanced cutting techniques, tailoring and advanced CAD/digital design solutions.
 You can also choose to take on a self-directed industrial placement during the summer break.
 Students have undertaken work experience with brands like Maison Margiela, Dior, Christopher Kane, Mary Katrantzou, JW Anderson and palmer//harding.

 Fashion Industry Practice

 In this module, you'll gain a "Real World" experience, working on live projects or those simulating industry working practices and timescales.
 You will explore the synergies and tensions that take place between the creative and professional contexts of the fashion industry and develop skills to creatively direct a brand-specific clothing collection and present design ideas to be carried through into garment realisation.